alexs2112/MonoRogue/Roadmap.md

    * Test persistent settings
    * Look into mac and linux deploys
    * Make sure each item and creature have non-temp description text
+   * Make sure the user manual is up to date and has corresponding pages that can be viewed from the help menu in game.
+Probably compile it into a pdf when distributing.

  * **Release!**